remz1337/Proxmox/README.md

+# The original repo has been archived and development has moved to the new official <a href="https://github.com/community-scripts/ProxmoxVE">community-scripts</a> |  repo.
+I have a new fork of the community-with the same Nvidia GPU support <a href="https://github.com/remz1337/ProxmoxVE">here</a>.

 <div style="border: 2px solid #d1d5db; padding: 20px; border-radius: 8px; background-color: #f9fafb;"> <h2 align="center">Proxmox VE Helper-Scripts: A Community Legacy</h2> <p>Dear Community,</p> <p>As we prepare to archive this repository, we’re excited to announce a new home for the project: <a href="https://github.com/community-scripts/ProxmoxVE">https://github.com/community-scripts/ProxmoxVE</a>.
 While we’re still settling in, this will soon become the go-to place for the latest Proxmox VE scripts.</p> <p>Thank you for your continued support.</p> <br>The Community </div>
 <div align="center">
   <a href="#">